Evaluating PostGIS support in Typescript ORMs

 You’ll find that if you use this as your only starting criteria, you may be dissapointed when you take a few steps further with constructing PostGIS-enabled queries against these schemas.

-(opens in a new tab), etc, but fear not, as this discussion applies to any postgres extension that requires the use of methods like these in WHERE
+Depending on the nature of your PostGIS enabled application, you may more often need methods like ST_DISTANCE(), etc, but fear not, as this discussion applies to any postgres extension that requires the use of methods like these in WHERE clauses.

 This is also of course important - you need to get the data into the database to be able to query it of course!